 How To Speak At More Conferences

-One easy way I know this is that, somehow, I still see panels that are made completely of whites dudes.
+I know this because, somehow, I still see panels of only whites dudes.

-If you are trying to speak at a conference, you need to understand what they are really looking for.
-What that event needs.
+If you want to speak at a conference, start by understanding what they need.
 That’s the biggest thing that can help you.

-Most conferences spend very little time inviting speakers, screening speakers, or even broadly considering what total group of speakers will look like and communicate from their stage.
+Most conferences spend very little time researching speakers, screening speakers, or even broadly considering what a group of speakers will communicate from their stage.

-For instance, here is some background on one of the more important considerations for Social Fresh when onboarding new speakers for an event.
+For instance, here’s one of the important considerations when we onboard new speakers:

-We’ve focused on diversity and inclusion at Social Fresh conferences since our first social media conference in 2008.
-I remember very clearly I had confirmed about a third of our speakers before I realized all but one of the confirmed speakers were white men.
-Inclusion needs to be an intentional focus, otherwise you rely on and reflect whatever institutional bias currently exists in the system.
+We’ve prioritized inclusion at Social Fresh since our first social media conference in 2008.
+I remember very clearly, I had confirmed a third of our speakers before I realized they were mostly white men.
+Inclusion has to be an intentional focus, otherwise you reflect whatever institutional bias currently exists in the system.

 Ever since then we’ve put a focus on speaker inclusion.

-Our success really took off when Social Fresh cofounder, Nicole D’Alonzo, helped setup our more official speaker diversity goals.
+Our success really took off when Social Fresh cofounder, Nicole D’Alonzo, setup our official speaker inclusion initiative.
 Since 2013, women have represented 50% or more of our speaker line up at every social media conference we’ve hosted.

 Understand The Process

 I am a keynote speaker and an event organizer.
-I work on both sides of the industry and I know both of these jobs are hard.
+I work on both sides of the industry and I know both of these jobs can be challenging.

-The most common email I get is the “how can I speak at your next question?” ask.
+A common question I get is “how can I speak at your next conference?”

-At Social Fresh we are typically looking for very specific speakers to talk about very specific topics.
+At Social Fresh we are typically looking for very specific presentations on niche topics.
 We cannot say yes to most folks.

-In the points below I’m going to break down details of what we do at Social Fresh for our speaker selection process.
-Then I’ll share some general speaker booking advice that has helped me get more speaking gigs and can help you get on the stage at any event.
+It’s helpful to understand how a conference decides who they invite to speak, so I’m going to share our Social Fresh speaker selection process.
+Plus, some general speaker booking advice that has helped me get more speaking gigs and can help you get on the stage.

 How do we decide who speaks at each conference?
-There is more to this than I could explain in one blog post, but here’s a quick overview.
+There’s more to this than I could explain in a blog post, but here’s a quick overview.